How SLP Search Works

 The label that will be displayed in front of the Search form box on your locator page can be changed.

-Consider this label as a help text tool for the site visitor.
-Examples: zipcode, city, street, or a combination such as address / zipcode.
-If blank nothing will appear in front of the search form box and your site visitors will be guessing what to enter as keywords to search as it will appear the same as any other search boxes.
+Consider this label as a help text tool for the site visitor to assist them as to what will return the fastest results.
+Label Examples: zipcode, city, street, or a combination such as address / zipcode.
+The more detailed the better.
+We find address and zip code to be the most useful hint.
+If you leave this label blank nothing will appear in front of the search form box and your site visitors will be guessing what to enter as keywords to search (the same as any other search boxes).
+They can type in anything that comes to mind and end up with no results.

 The second search box is the drop down menu for your distance units.
 You want to match the label nomenclature with the distance radii unit selected i.e miles or kilometers.
 Default is miles unless you change the label.